 It can be prevented with the shingles vaccine.
 There are two main types of shingles vaccine: live vaccine and inactivated vaccine.
 In the case of live shingles vaccine, a single inoculation has a 51.3% preventive effect, and the preventive effect is maintained for up to 8 years.
 One of the important reasons for shingles vaccination is to reduce postherpetic neuralgia.
 In the case of live shingles vaccine, it is effective in reducing postherpetic neuralgia by 66.5%.
 However, live vaccines cannot be administered to immunocompromised patients, those receiving immunosuppressive treatment, those suffering from active tuberculosis, and pregnant women.

-The herpes zoster vaccine is administered twice, and has a preventive effect of about 90% in those over 50, which is the highest prevention rate among the shingles vaccinations currently used.
-The prevention rate of neuralgia after shingles is also good at 91.2% in those in their 50s or older.
+The herpes zoster vaccine is administered twice, and has a preventive effect of regarding 90% in those over 50, which is the highest prevention rate among the shingles vaccinations currently used.
+The prevention rate of neuralgia following shingles is also good at 91.2% in those in their 50s or older.
 In addition, unlike live vaccines, it has the advantage that it can be vaccinated even in immunocompromised patients such as blood cancer or organ transplant patients.

 ■ Director Lim Bora “Zoster can be prevented through vaccination… It is recommended that people over 50 get vaccinated.”